 In fact, according to Katharine Derum, senior sales manager at HubSpot, her team sees a 33% response rate to their breakup emails.
 No wonder these types of emails are becoming more popular with salespeople in the B2B environment.
 Here is a quick insight into what a break-up email really is along with 10 break email templates that you can use in your sales follow-up campaigns.

 A break-up email is the very last email you should send to a prospect when you haven’t heard from them in a while (or haven’t heard from them at all) to provoke a response.
 It basically serves as a pattern-interrupt to get unresponsive, slow-moving prospects to hit reply and take action as most of them are surprised to get a ‘goodbye’ email from a salesperson.
+In other words, it is a business resignation letter from a company to their soon-to-be former client.
 Even though most break-up emails aren’t going to convert, there are a few solid reasons to send them:

-Break-up emails can be efficient for both outbound follow-ups (when you’re sending out cold emails to prospects who haven’t previously interacted with you) and inbound emails (when you’re sending follow-ups to prospects who have at some point expressed interest in your offering).
+Break-up emails can be efficient for outbound follow-ups (when you’re sending out cold emails to prospects who haven’t previously interacted with you), inbound emails (when you’re sending follow-ups to prospects who have at some point expressed interest in your offering), or even when addressing resignation letter to your superior.
 Whatever the case, these 10 break-up email templates can serve as a starting point for your own last follow-up messages to unresponsive prospects.

 Apologies if my level of persistence has become annoying.